Crissium/SilverDict/README.md

 ## Features

 - Python[^1]-powered
-- Cleaner code (well, sort of; anyway, I cannot understand much of GoldenDict's code)
+- Cleaner code, in an un-Flasky way
 - Deployable both locally and on a self-hosted server
 - Fast enough (faster than my GoldenDict-ng compiled with Qt 5)
 - Minimalist Vue-based frontend